CSF2223/ImageGalleryTE/README.md

 Q1 Project 1 - Image Gallery TE

 <hr>
-<em>All project work/edits must be done in your AWS Cloud9 IDE (Integrated Development Envoronment).
+<em>All project work/edits must be done in your AWS Cloud9 IDE (Integrated Development Environment).
 NEVER write directly to your GitHub Repositories!</em>
 <hr>

 Image Gallery is our first project "walkthrough".